wwoast/redpanda-lineage/docs/DESIGN.md

 ### Simple Text Format + Schema Expansion

-All text files follow a loose standard typically used by `.ini` files, and supported by the Python `configparser` library.
+All text files follow a loose standard typically used by `.ini` files.
 This `.ini` standard is limited to `key: value` pairs, without hierarchies or complex data types for values.
 This is intended to keep the schemas as simple to write and understand as possible, while still supporting enough flexibility for new keys (field types) to be added as the lineage dataset evolves.

 ### Community